 Using linguistic evidence to trace the name Rhiannon back to its Brythonic form *Rigantona, he equates this goddess with Matrona mother of the god Maponos.
 Brythonic Matrona and Maponos would develop into Modron and Mabon in Welsh and these are the names found in the medieval Welsh tales.

-The legends of Rigantona and Matrona were fused together in the early stages, so that in Wales Rhiannon and Modron had, at least in one respect, an identical history.
+The legends of Rigantona and Matrona were fused together, so that in Wales Rhiannon and Modron had, at least in one respect, an identical history.
 It thus came about that Rhiannon’s son, like Mabon, was snatched away into the Other-World and a great desolation fell upon the land until he was rescued by Rhiannon’s consort Teyrnon (<*Tigernonos).
-The rescue has been preserved in Pwyll.

-Finally all these elements come together and are inherited by the author of Y Mabinogi who made his own attempts to iron out inconsistencies and explain contradictions in telling the story.
+These elements come together and are inherited by the author of the Mabinogi who made his own attempts to iron out inconsistencies and explain contradictions caused by interpolations from folktale and legend in the oral re-telling of the story.